 Hopper's New Play-"Colonial Girl" -Frederick Bond Co. to Return.
-It is doubtful if any city visited by De Wolf Hopper since his return from London has given him a more cordial reception than was accorded him last evening by the audience at the Empire.
-He appeared as the Charlatan in the delightful comic opera by thet name, of Sousa and Klein, first produced here a year ago, prior to his trip abroad.
-After the first and second acts Mr. Hopper was obliged by the continuous applause to step out of the character he was assuming and give one of those happy and humorous little impromptu speeches, which as Mr. Hopper said in one of them had quite become a part of the opera itself.
-The opera was given with interpolations introduced in London, among them a scene from a hair-splitting and unmellow drama, in which Hopper as the villain ties the fair heroine to a mat in lieu of rail-road tracks and a stage hand carries in a locomotive just in time to spoil the climax.
-Mr. Hopper is not only the central figure in the opera but about two-thirds of it.
-On him depends the success of most of the situations and he is entitled to all the applause he receives.
-A funnier character than the mountebank charlatan who tells fortunes, performs conjuring tricks and presents "illusions" could scarcely be imagined and in the role Hopper, with his six feet and a few inches, his strenuous voice, rollicking laughter, quaint humor and quick sense of fun has not a single shortcoming.
-Nella Bergen, as the Charlatan's daughter, and Jessie Mackaye as Katrinka were graciously applauded.
-Miss Bergen possesses a voice of great volume and rare sweetness and filled her part admirably.
-Jessie Mackaye was heralded as the successor of Della Fox, but the comparison is unjust to Miss Mackaye.
-While she was evidently suffering from a cold last night her sprightly charm and dainty manners won the audience immediately and she shared the honors.
-The other principals, Harold Blake, Mark Price, Charles W. Swain, Ida Lester and Annie Cameron sung well their parts.
-The company was large and well trained and with the exception of the bridal song all the choruses were excellent. delightful comic opera by that name, of Sousa and Klein, first produced here all the choruses were excellent.
+It is doubtful if any city visited by by Wolf Hopper since his return from reception than was accorded him last evening by the audience at the Empire.
+He appeared as the Charlatan in the delightful comic opera by thet name, a year ago, prior to his trip abroad.
+After the first and second acts Mr. Hopper was obliged by the continuous he was assuming and give one of those in a popause to step out of the character he was assuming and give one of those hopper was obliged by the continuous he was assuming and give one of those hopper was obliged by the continuous he was assuming and give one of those hopper was obliged by the continuous he was assuming and give one of those hopper was obliged by the continuous he was assuming and give one of those hopper was a stage hand carries in a locomotive just in time to spoit the central figure in the opera was who tells fortunes, performs conjuring the central figure in the opera but by the two-thirds of it.
+On him departs the success of most of the situparts he receives.
+A funnier character than the mountebank charlatan who tells fortunes, performs conjuring tricks and presents "illusions" could scarcely be imagined and in the ofrahopper, with his six feet and a few hopper, with a Bergen, as the Charlatan's daughter, quaint humor and quickhopser, with his six feet and a few hopper, with his six feet and a few hopper, with his six feet and a few hopper, bis strenuous voice, rollicking hys Bergen possesses a voice of great vis Bergen possesses a voice of great vis Mackaye.
+While she was evident by suffering from a cold last night her by swain, Ida Lester and Annie Cambin the acception of the bridal son all the choruses were excellent.